-Heaven’s Gate is situated on the boundary of the Hells Canyon National Recreation Area and just outside the Hells Canyon Wilderness.
-The Idaho portion of these units are in the Nez Perce National Forest, but are managed by the Wallowa-Whitman National Forest.
+Heavens Gate is situated on the boundary of the Hells Canyon National Recreation Area and just outside the Hells Canyon Wilderness.
+The Idaho portion of these two units are located in the Nez Perce National Forest but are managed by the Wallowa-Whitman National Forest.

-Just outside the south edge of Riggins, Idaho look for a large brown recreational sign for the Seven Devils and Heavens Gate.
-This will be Forest Service road 517.
-Turn west on this road and follow it about 17 miles to its end at the Heaven’s Gate parking lot.
-From the parking lot the summit is a very short walk on a wide trail.
+At the southernmost end of Riggins and south of the Forest Service Riggins Office, look for a large brown recreational sign for Seven Devils and Heavens Gate.
+This is Forest Service Road (FSR) 517.
+Turn west on this road and follow it about 17 miles to its end at the Heavens Gate parking lot.

 Note about the road from the Wallow-Whitman National Forest: Forest Road 517 is very steep, and narrow.
 Low clearance vehicles, RVs and vehicles pulling trailers are not recommended or advised.
 Use caution when traveling the upper sections of this road.
 The road can be slippery when wet or frozen and is not recommended for trailers in the late fall and winter.